eyston/relay-composite-network-layer/README.md

 TODO
 ====

-- walk the query
+- insert a field into the query
-  - print out types and fields as we go
+  - any fragment that is a user, add 'name' as a field

 Classes
 =======